genexus-books/Saia/docs/Backoffice.md

 At the right top of the header, you can select the project you want to view.
 After selecting a project, the information shown on the dashboard is filtered as well as all the options offered in the left menu.
 In addition, next to the project name you can find a user menu to access user-specific tasks and a configuration menu that allows you to customize settings such as dark mode or font size.

-On the left side of the screen, you will find the backoffice menu, which grants access to different options based on your permission levels.
-This menu serves as a central navigation point, enabling you to navigate through the various features and functionalities of the GBrain backoffice.
+On the left side of the screen, you can find the backoffice menu, which grants access to different options based on your credentials.
+This menu enables you to navigate through the several features and functionalities offered by the GBrain backoffice.

 ![image](assets/images/GBrain-BackOffice.png)